Telling Lies (song): Critical reception

-Larry Flick from Billboard noted that the song "shows the venerable artist cast within vigorous jungle environment crafted by A Guy Called Gerald."
+Larry Flick from Billboard magazine noted that the song "shows the venerable artist cast within vigorous jungle environment crafted by A Guy Called Gerald."
 He added, "Start sprinting to your trusty import shop now."
 Alan Jones from Music Week wrote, "Bowie's vocals are somewhere between spoken and sung over a rhythm-heavy and unsettling track that lapses into jungle rhythms.
 It will certainly make his Seventies fans look askance, though the hipper young things about town will embrace it."
-James Hyman from the RM Dance Update rated it four out of five, adding, "Assured via the media that this would be available as 'internet only' despite the fact that limited copies were sent to selected record shops (I picked mine up from Camden's Record & Tape Exchange!), this drum & bass double-pack will excite.
+James Hyman from the Record Mirror Dance Update gave it a score of four out of five, adding, "Assured via the media that this would be available as 'internet only' despite the fact that limited copies were sent to selected record shops (I picked mine up from Camden's Record & Tape Exchange!), this drum & bass double-pack will excite.
 A Guy Called Gerald hits hard with Bowie's occasionally stretched vocoded vocals resting firmly over thrashing breakbeat.
 Adam F works a full vocal into his inimitable freestyle 'jungle jazz'.
 Finally, Bowie himself provides a more grating mix with an aggressive pace."